richmahn/en_tn/gen/24/intro.md

 ##### Intermarriage #####

-Abraham forbid any marriage between his son and the people of Canaan.
-This is because it would cause him to worship other gods.
+Abraham would not allow his son to marry anyone from the people of Canaan.
+This is because it would cause his son to worship other gods.
 Intermarriage and worshiping false gods are things that frequently caused Abraham's descendants to struggle.
 (See: [[rc://en/tw/dict/bible/kt/falsegod]])

 ##### Abraham's wealth #####